ttlion/sdtDBN/README.md

 According to the argument in which the file is inserted, it can define one of two options:
   - If provided as the argument with forbidden parents from previous timesteps, it would define that the relations could not exist;
-  - If provided as the argument with mandatory parents from previous timesteps, it would define that the relations had to exist;
+  - If provided as the argument with mandatory parents from previous timesteps, it would define that the relations had to exist.

 #### Arguments that allow the user to make restrictions in the relations of the sdtDBN

-- **-mA_dynPast**: File specifying, for any desired node of the sdtDBN, the nodes that must be its parents from previous timesteps.
+- **-mA_dynPast**: File specifying, for any desired node of the sdtDBN, the nodes that must be its parents from previous timesteps;
 - **-mA_dynSame**: File specifying, for any desired node of the sdtDBN, the node that must be its parent from the same timestep (only one node, because the intra-slice connectivity must be a tree.
-If, for a certain node, the user specifies more than one mandatory parent of the same timestep, the program chooses the connection that maximizes the global score of the sdtDBN).
+If, for a certain node, the user specifies more than one mandatory parent of the same timestep, the program chooses the connection that maximizes the global score of the sdtDBN);
-- **-mA_static**: File specifying, for any desired node of the sdtDBN, the nodes that must be its static parents.
+- **-mA_static**: File specifying, for any desired node of the sdtDBN, the nodes that must be its static parents;
-- **-mNotA_dynPast**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from previous timesteps.
+- **-mNotA_dynPast**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from previous timesteps;
-- **-mNotA_dynSame**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep.
+- **-mNotA_dynSame**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep;
 - **-mNotA_static**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its static parents.